Financial-Times/ft-origami/docs/syntax/scss.md

         margin-top: 1em;
     }

+Where combinations of styles are used to create more complex elements, it may be sensible to use mixins rather than placeholders, eg:

+<?prettify linenums=1?>
+    @mixin oButtonsButton($buttonclass) {
+        .#{$buttonclass} {
+            /* standard button styles */
+           &--standout {
+             /* overrides & additions to make the button brighter */ }
+        }
+    }

+### Suppressing noisy styles with a 'silent mode'

 Modules *should* provide a mechanism for suppressing output of any concrete selectors which may not always be required.
 If present, this mechanism *must* be activated by means of a sass variable `$o-{modulename}-is-silent` which *must* have a default value of `false`.
 In practice, the effect of this *should* be to remove the `.`-prefixed selector, leaving only the placeholder (along with any functions, variables and mixins).

-<aside>An example of an implementation satisfying these conditions can be found in the `oFtTypographyClass` mixin of the o-ft-typography module</aside>
+An example of an implementation satisfying these conditions can be found in the `oFtTypographyClass` mixin of the o-ft-typography module.

 ## Code organisation and formatting